What is Suffering?

 People chase after objects of the world that they perceive to be attractive, tasty, fragrant, etc., without realizing that these characteristics are not intrinsic properties of the objects themselves; they have been fabricated by the Five Aggregates and stored in memory to enhance cognition, but corrupted by the influences of the world.

-Because of clinging to, taking for granted, the Five Aggregates as "me" or "myself," this creates the false perception of an unchanging essence or "self", not realizing that the Five Aggregates and the perception of "self" is a product of past causes and conditions.
+Because of clinging to, taking for granted, the Five Aggregates as "me" or "myself," this creates the false perception of an underlying essence or "self", not realizing that the Five Aggregates and the perception of "self" is a product of past causes and conditions that have been ingrained in memory.

 Additionally, language, which allows humans to communicate and interact with each other using words, is an abstract representation of reality.
 Although language has made humans successful and efficient at exploiting their environment, it creates an abstraction layer where people can interact in a mind made world, mostly detached from nature and natural forces.

 Language reinforces the subject-object relationship.
-It creates the illusion in the mind that there are things to be grasped and that there is a self who grasps, that there is a doer and things to be done, a thinker and thoughts to be thought.
-Instead of seeing that everything is the result of natural causes and conditions, people take things personally, fixate on words, and because of this clinging, words have the power to completely affect a person's moods, thoughts, and actions, even though they are not based on any underlying natural reality.
+It creates the illusion in the mind that there are objects to be desired and that there is a self who desires, that there is a doer and things to be done, a thinker and thoughts to be thought.
+Instead of seeing that everything is the result of natural causes and conditions, people take things personally, fixate on words, and because of this clinging, words have the power to completely affect a person's moods, thoughts, and actions, even though they are not based on any underlying reality.

 We live in a mind-created world, and most people are almost completely detached from natural reality without realizing it.
-They believe what they perceive through the Five Aggregates represents true reality of the outside world.
-They mistake the Five Aggregates as true reality itself, ignorant that any happiness or unhappiness experienced is created by the mind, a product of the Five Aggregates.
-As a result, people chase after pleasures, and avoid displeasures, not realizing that this is the cause of stress and suffering.
+They believe what they perceive through the Five Aggregates is true reality, ignorant that any happiness or unhappiness experienced is created by the mind, a product of the Five Aggregates.
+As a result, people chase after pleasures, and avoid displeasures, not realizing that getting lost in the good or bad of the world is the cause of stress and unhappiness.

 What the Tathagata calls "greed" arises because people are ignorant of the unsatisfying, unsubstantial, always-changing, undependable nature of sense desires.